-Intelligent Scheduling from Behind a Portal
+Intelligent Scheduling Behind the Patient Portal

 December 5, 2017

 When seeking to make a patient portal as useful and attractive as possible, access is paramount.
-Access to medical records, past appointment information, prescriptions, etc… are all important, but many portals leave out the most important thing – access to providers.
+Access to medical records, past appointment information, prescriptions, etc. are all important, but many portals leave out the most important thing – access to providers.

 As patients seek convenience, flexibility and value more than ever, digital solutions can provide the patient experience and healthcare outcomes they are looking for.
 Our work with Vanderbilt is one example of how forward-thinking access solutions that integrate with EHR’s (like Epic) are enabling patients to search, locate, and book online directly with their physicians through a self-scheduling platform.